Types of Radiation Therapy

 A look at intensity-modulated radiation therapy (IMRT), how it works, what it is used for and the benefits of this modern radiation technology.

 Stereotactic radiation, also called stereotactic body radiation therapy (SBRT), stereotactic ablative radiotherapy (SABR) or stereotactic radiosurgery (SRS), is a form of radiation therapy.
 Many different angles are used to focus the radiation beams at one small point, like a magnifying glass.
 These beams combine to deliver high doses of radiation to a very specific area.

 Brachytherapy is a type of radiation therapy that is given inside the body.
-Radioactive material is put into the body, as close as possible to the cancer, allowing those cells to receive the most radiation, while exposing healthy cells to less radiation.
+Radioactive material is put into the body, as close as possible or into the tumor, allowing those cells to receive the most radiation while exposing healthy cells to less radiation.